RayKitajima/Rutile/docs/config_markdown.md

 * Your server package will be generated with suffix Server, like DemoShopServer.
 * Your server-side main package will be generated as this name, like DemoShop.
 * Your toolkit for generating Titanium app will be generated with suffix Tools, like DemoShopTools.
-* Your client component pakcage will be generated with suffix Client, like DemoShopClient.
+* Your client component package will be generated with suffix Client, like DemoShopClient.
 * Your Titanium app will be generated with suffix App, like DemoShopApp.

 ### SelectAllLimit